-Our in-home Wellness Exams for dogs provide essential, preventative care for your pet’s long-term health and well-being.
-We offer all common ‘core’ vaccines and lifestyle vaccines for your pet.
-We also recommend annual wellness checkups, in which our veterinarian can also provide booster vaccines as needed.
-Once you schedule your in-home visit, our mobile veterinarian and nurse will come to your home to examine your pet.
-Our doctor will discuss your pet’s history and determine the best vaccine protocol for your pet before administering any vaccine.
+Once you schedule your in-home visit, our mobile veterinarian and nurse will come to your home to give your canine a nose-to-tail examination.
+Our doctor will discuss your pet’s history and determine the best vaccine schedule for your dog before administering any vaccine.

 Are there online vet visit alternatives for cats?

 Besides home visits, our BetterVet pet parents can also access our services via video consultation.
 These consultations allow us to follow up on your dog's health and answer any veterinary medicine questions you may have.

 Most dogs hate going to the vet, and the entire process of getting there is stressful for both you and your pup.

 Your dog not only has to brave unfamiliar territory but also the sounds and smells of other pets at the clinic.
 The result can be a lot of barking and resistance.